top of page

 It’s not easy to grow your personal brand or small business on Instagram these days, that’s no secret, but one of the building blocks to your success is with a consistent appearance and brand message - that done, you’re over the first hurdle and away.

 No comparison - If you compare your small, or startup business to that of one with a huge following, it won't end well.
 Brands with a huge follow-ship are likely to be extremely well-known whereby gaining followers is straightforward (because the trust factor is already apparent).
-Or, conversely, it was established during those elusive pre-algorithm days when following each other was just about all there was to do on the platform making it really easy to grow big, and quickly.
+Or, conversely, it was established during those elusive pre-algorithm days when following each other was just about all there was to do on the platform making it easy to grow big, and quickly.

 What makes a stand-out brand aesthetic?